Business Registration & Incorporation Services in Florida

 We help you identify which taxes apply to your business and process your application with the DOR.

-STEP 6: See Local Standards and Requirements
+Step 6: See Local Standards and Requirements

 Be sure to check the website of the local county and city where your business will be located for rules and requirements.
 Some local governments require additional permits.
 Typically, permits are renewed annually.